 - National Park Authority and Rural Stirling Housing Association have been investigating site options for affordable housing with Forest and Land Scotland. - The three wards Kinlochard, Stronachlachar/Inversnaid and Aberfoyle have developed their own detailed Life Plans (Local Place Plans) in 2019 then Aberfoyle in 2021 which identify projects to help improve community self-sufficiency. - The Community Council considered purchasing the old co-op premises and undertook a feasibility and a community consultation but this did not lead to the purchase given the constraints with the building, in particular flooding.
-The exercise did generate lots of information which can be used to further other initiatives. - Community Trust have gained funding towards a development officer post.
+The exercise did generate lots of information which can be used to further other initiatives. - Community Trust have gained funding towards a development officer post. - NPA have commissioned National Park wide research on housing market, including a snapshot of self-catering business and private rental market.
+This work is to be completed by April 2022.

-- Undertake an audit of vacant sites, buildings, housing stock, tourism accommodation to understand the need and demand for both housing, business/office space and tourism. - Set up a project group to involve the community on exploring affordable housing and community ownership on sites investigated and any other options for reusing existing buildings.
-Group also to decide if a local housing need survey is required and if it needs to target specific areas of need e.g. for young people, for local workers and also location.

-- Investigate options for workshop units at the allocated economic development site in Aberfoyle owned by Forest and Land Scotland. - Work with the community life plan working groups operating in this area to positively identify opportunities for community ownership and/or asset transfer of land/premises.
+- 3.1 Undertake an audit of vacant sites, buildings, housing stock, tourism accommodation to understand the need and demand for both housing, business/office space and tourism.
+Utilise results from NPA housing market research. - 3.2 Set up a project group to involve the community on exploring affordable housing and community ownership on sites investigated and any other options for reusing existing buildings.
+Group also to decide if a local housing need survey is required and if it needs to target specific areas of need e.g. for young people, for local workers and also location. - 3.3 Investigate options for workshop units at the allocated economic development site in Aberfoyle owned by Forest and Land Scotland. - 3.4 Work with the community life plan working groups operating in this area to positively identify opportunities for community ownership and/or asset transfer of land/premises.